iCliniq Logo

 Welcome back to icliniq.com.

 Thank you for attaching the pictures (attachment removed to protect patient identity).
 I have checked your images carefully, and there is no mark of injury.
-So in case even the dog touched and maybe the tongue, no problem.
+So, even if the dog touched and possibly licked, no problem.
 Because the blood did not come, and there are no scratches.
-Another thing if the dog dies or you do not see him after 14 days, for precaution, you can get rabies vaccines after 14 days, no problem at all.
+Another thing, if the dog dies or you do not see him after 14 days, for precaution, you can get rabies vaccines after 14 days, no problem at all.
 So do not worry.
 And about the cat, if you think that she bit you and blood came, then you can get rabies vaccines as prevention.
-If there was no blood and then do not worry at all.
+If there was no blood, then do not worry at all.
 Everything will be fine.
-If you find a dog is missing after 14 days, then you can take rabies vaccine shots.
-Otherwise no need at all.
+If you find a dog missing after 14 days, then you can take rabies vaccine shots.
+Otherwise, no need at all.
 Would you like to ask anything else?
 Please let me know.

 Thank you.